What is the origin of the Montessori method of education?

-There are a number of committees working on various school issues.
-Please see the Committee webpage.
+There are a number of committees working on various initiatives.
+Please see the Committees page.

-If your child is sick prior to the school day, please send an email to teacher and the office explaining who is out and a brief general description of what’s going on, so if there is a communicable issue, the school can notify any other required parents/classes or district if necessary.
+If your child is sick prior to the school day, please send an email to your child’s teacher as well as [email protected] telling us who will be absent along with a brief description of what is going on.
+We ask this in the event there is a communicable issue that needs to be communicated to required parents/classes or the school district if necessary.

-If your child is feeling sick during they day, they can tell their teacher and a call will made to the numbers on file.
-If the child has not vomited nor ran a fever over 100, then the child can wait it out, but if these have occurred, a guardian needs to come and take the child home.
-The child is not permitted return until the child has been fever/diarrhea/vomit free for 24 hours without medicine.
+If your child begins feeling ill during the school day, they should to tell their teacher and calls will made to the numbers on file.
+If your child has not vomited nor ran a fever over 100F, then the child may wait it out.
+However, if these symptoms present themselves, a guardian will need to come pick up the child.
+A child is not permitted to return to school until he/she has been fever/diarrhea/vomit free for 24 hours, without medicine.

 Yes!
-There are many ways to contribute your time.
-Each classroom has needs that you can volunteer to bring in, volunteering with a committee or event, or if you complete the volunteer training and background check you may be able to drive for elementary goings-out or cover desk, hall, or recess coverage occasionally at one of the locations when needed.
-Please call or email the office for more information.
+There are many ways to share your time.
+Classrooms have ongoing needs that you can help meet.
+Or how about volunteering with a committee or for a school event?
+Complete our volunteer training and agree to a background check and you may be able to drive Elementary students on goings-out or help at the front desk or on the playground.
+Visit the Volunteer page for more details.

-Do I have to renew volunteer info each year?
+Do I have to renew my volunteer information each year?

 No, the Colorado Bureau of Investigation will notify the school if any renewals are required.
-But the school may need to know that you are available for this new school year as well.
+However, the school may need to know that you are available for the new school year.